iantar1/minishell/README.md

 - [Contributors](#contributors)

 ## Introduction

 This is a simple shell project developed as part of the 42 School curriculum.
-The project is divided into two main parts: parsing and execution.
-This README provides an overview of the project, its features, and instructions on how to use and build it.
+With Minishell project, we’ll be able to travel through time and come back to problems people faced when Windows didn’t exist.

 ## Features
 - **Parsing**: The parsing component handles the interpretation of user commands, breaking them down into components for execution.